|

 If you need to make a phone call, make a note of the date, time, and the name of the person you spoke with.
 This documentation can serve as valuable evidence if a dispute arises later on.
 Additionally, be sure to save any receipts or invoices related to your stay.

-According to a study by the American Hotel & Lodging Association, approximately 25% of hotel guests have experienced some form of billing issue or dispute during their stay.
+Many hotel guests have experienced some form of billing issue or dispute during their stay.
 Having proper documentation can significantly improve your chances of resolving such disputes amicably.

 Consider Travel Insurance